lukecav/awesome-blocks/README.md

 * [Nova Blocks](https://wordpress.org/plugins/nova-blocks/) - Nova Blocks is a collection of distinctive Gutenberg blocks</strong>, committed to making your site shine like a newborn star.
 It is taking a design-driven approach to help you made the right decisions and showcase your content in the best shape.
 * [Osom Blocks](https://wordpress.org/plugins/osomblocks/) - Gutenberg Block collection for OsomPress themes.
 * [Otter Blocks](https://wordpress.org/plugins/otter-blocks/) - Create beautiful and attracting posts, pages, and landing pages with Gutenberg Blocks and Template Library by Otter.
 Otter comes with dozens of Gutenberg blocks that are all you need to build beautiful pages.
+* [Out of the Block: OpenStreetMap](https://wordpress.org/plugins/ootb-openstreetmap/) - A map block using OpenStreetMap and leaflet.js.
 * [Packerland Custom Blocks](https://wordpress.org/plugins/packerland-custom-blocks/) - Updates Gutenberg with extra features.
 * [Power Blocks](https://wordpress.org/plugins/power-blocks/) - Powerful and feature rich blocks for the WordPress Gutenberg editor.
 * [Powerful Blocks](https://wordpress.org/plugins/powerful-blocks/) - Powerful Blocks is a Gutenberg Block Plugin With Awesome Blocks, Prebuilt Templates and Advanced Controls.